0xUnavailable/HAi-Wallet/HAi-Wallet-LLM-Onboarding.md

 The AI Agent Pipeline test suite covers all critical demo prompts and validates OpenAI integration.
 Always verify your environment is correctly configured before running tests or deploying new features.

 ---

+---

+## Intent Recognition: Handling Markdown Code Blocks in OpenAI Responses

+When using OpenAI or OpenRouter, the model may return JSON results inside markdown code blocks (e.g., ```json ... ```).
+This can cause JSON parsing to fail if not handled properly.

+**Solution:**
+- The AI Agent Pipeline now strips any markdown code block formatting from the response before attempting to parse it as JSON.
+- This ensures that intent, description, and confidence fields are always extracted as clean, structured data.

+**Impact:**
+- All demo prompts now return properly formatted intent results, with no more fallback to type: 'unknown' when the model actually provides a valid intent.
+- The pipeline is robust against markdown-formatted responses and ready for further development.

+For implementation details, see the `recognizeIntent` function in the AI Agent Pipeline plugin.

+---